-Because it is difficult and costly to protect our proprietary rights, and third parties have filed patent applications that are similar to ours, we cannot ensure the proprietary protection of our technologies and products.
+Because it is difficult and costly to protect our proprietary rights, and third parties may have filed patent applications that are similar to ours, we cannot guarantee the proprietary protection of our technologies and products.

 Our commercial success will depend in part on obtaining patent protection of our technology and successfully defending any of our patents that may be challenged.
 The patent positions of pharmaceutical and biotechnology companies can be highly uncertain and can involve complex legal and factual questions.
 No consistent policy regarding the breadth of claims allowed in biotechnology patents has emerged to date.
-Accordingly, we cannot predict the breadth of claims allowed in patents we own or license.
+Accordingly, we cannot predict the breadth of claims allowed in patents we own or license that a third party may receive.

 We are a party to various license agreements that give us rights under specified patents and patent applications.
 Our current licenses, as our future licenses frequently will, contain performance obligations.
 If we fail to meet those obligations, the licenses could be terminated.
-If we are unable to continue to license these technologies on commercially reasonable terms, or at all, we may be forced to delay or terminate our product development and research activities.
+If we are unable to continue to license these technologies on commercially reasonable terms, or at all, we may be forced to delay or terminate aspects of our product development and research activities.